 Remove blockage as found.
-If no blockage is found, do step 2.
+If no blockage is found, do Step 2.

 - Step 2.
 Check for loss in vacuum. - a.
 Perform vacuum check.
 Refer to paragraph 3-5.2. - b.
-If vacuum is correct, do step c. - If vacuum is not correct, repair or replace engine. - Step 3.
+If vacuum is correct, proceed with Step 3. - c.
+If vacuum is not good, repair or replace engine. - Step 3.
 Check for defective intake or exhaust valve seals or valve guides. - a.
 Repair or replace defective components.
 Refer to paragraph 3-27. - b.
 Disassemble and inspect valve seals and guides.
 Refer to paragraph 3-27.
-If not defective, repair or replace defective engine.
+If not defective, repair or replace engine.